-At August 31, 2002, the Company's shareholders' equity stood at \$322.1 million.
-Book value per share was \$4.53, up from \$4.48 per share at the end of fiscal 2001.
-The impact of net earnings and proceeds from the issuance of shares issued under the Company's stock option and stock purchase plans was offset partly by a \$4.2 million change in accumulated comprehensive income (loss) and the effect of additional common shares outstanding.
+At August 30, 2003, the Company's shareholders' equity stood at \$337.7 million compared to \$322.1 million at the beginning of the year.
+The components of the increase included the Company's net earnings, the proceeds and tax benefits associated with the issuance of shares issued under the Company's stock option and stock purchase plans and increases in other comprehensive income totaling \$4.4 million.

-The Company believes that its cash and cash equivalents, short-term investments, cash flow from operations and available credit facilities will be sufficient to meet its working capital and capital expenditure requirements for the next 12 months.
+The Company believes that its cash and cash equivalents, short-term investments, cash flow from operations and available credit facilities will be sufficient to meet its working capital and investment requirements for the next 12 months.
 However, future growth, including potential acquisitions, may require the Company to raise capital through additional equity or debt financing.
 There can be no assurance that any such financing would be available on commercially acceptable terms.